ronaldoussoren/pyobjc/pyobjc-core/Doc/metadata/manual.rst

    Register *type* as a dict-like type that will be bridged to Objective-C as an NSDictionary subclass.

+.. function:: registerABCForClass(classname, \*abc_class)

+   Objective-C *classname* will be registered with the ABC classes in *abc_class* when the Objective-C class gets used from Python.

+   .. versionadded: 3.0

 .. function:: addConvenienceForClass(classname, method)